 "A true success story"

 The technology is based on understanding and controlling the self-assembly of small peptides across the length scales to permit the design of bespoke hydrogel materials.
-Professor Julie Gough (School of Materials) became involved in the early stage development of these materials for cell culture and tissue engineering applications and she said: "This highly innovative technology actually works.
+Professor Julie Gough (Department of Materials) became involved in the early stage development of these materials for cell culture and tissue engineering applications and she said: "This highly innovative technology actually works.
 It allows the design of materials that can be tailored to mimic the three-dimensional micro-environment in which we culture cells.
 Cells have very different requirements depending on their origin, nature and function and this technology allows the design of hydrogels with properties and functionality tailored to each cell type.
 This opens up new possibilities in cell culture and tissue engineering fields."

 Professor Aline Miller, who led the original seed project, said: "This is a true success story.
 We started over ten years ago with a fundamental science project for which we were awarded a small pot of internal faculty money to do proof-of-concept work and here we are ten years later co-founding a company to sell the novel materials we developed."